albertotorresfoltyn/bloggy/README.md

-# Simple Blog API
+# Bloggy

-A simple (and sample) project created with Node.js, Express, MongoDB and Mongoose
+A very simple blog api just for a challenge.